 If you are based remotely or self-isolating and are unable to borrow printed books in person, the Library can provide you with a scan of one chapter from a book or 10%, whichever is greater.
 Please submit your request for a scanned book chapter via the online form at the Scan and Deliver website.

 If the library doesn't hold a book or e-book, which you would like to read - or there are not enough copies - please let your subject librarian know.

 Your subject librarian will consider every book / e-book purchase suggestion and, if appropriate, the book will be ordered for the library.
 We will keep you informed about the outcome of your book suggestion.

-Sometimes the Library may not have a particular book you need, or not enough books on your topic.
+Sometimes QUB Library may not have a particular book which you need, or not enough books on a topic you are interested in.